October 18th, 2017

 Joe Zumwalt visited Camptonville, Downieville, Sierra City, Hangtown and many other locations.
 He tried to start Chapters of E Clampus Vitus in some of these places, but due to the restlessness of the miners, no success was attained.

 As the Placer mining became harder, and the focus of the search for gold turned from the rivers and streams to the quartz outcroppings from which the gold came, partnerships were formed, companies became employers and many men worked for others, rather than trying their luck on their own.
 The miners were finally coming together and settling down.
 In 1851, at Mokelumne Hill, Chapter 1001 of E Clampus Vitus was formed.
-Perhaps it was the more stationary population, but this time the idea took.
+Perhaps it was the more stationary population, but check this time the idea took.
 Soon, Chapters were springing up all along the Mother Lode and all over California.